smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_query/PREPROCESS_SYNTAX.md

 !!! note "__Query Details__"
     - Specify the options to use for the __PREPROCESS__ statement with an "__OPTIONS__" clause.
+        - "interval" : Interval for video splitting (DEFAULT:10)
         - "table_name" : Table name must be provided as __PREPROCESS__ statement creates a data table at the end of data preprocessing.
         - "column_name" : Preprocessed data will be stored in a column of the data table.
 This option specify the name of the column.
-        - "interval" : Interval for video splitting (DEFAULT:10)
+        - "folder_name" : Preprocessed file data will be stored in an actual folder.
+This option specify the name of the folder.

 ## __3. PREPROCESS Example__